All Products

 Authentication Type

-• No Authentication: The no authentication method requires entering the username of the Spark service.
+• No Authentication: Requires a username for the Spark service.

-• LDAP: The LDAP authentication method requires entering the username and password of the Spark service.
+• LDAP: Requires a username and password for the Spark service.

-• Kerberos: If the Hadoop cluster has Kerberos authentication, you need to enable Spark Kerberos and upload the Keytab File authentication file and configure the Principal.
+• Kerberos: If the Hadoop cluster uses Kerberos authentication, you must enable Spark Kerberos, upload a Keytab File, and configure a Principal.

-• Keytab File: Upload the keytab file, which can be obtained from the Spark Server.
+• Keytab File: Upload the keytab file.
+You can get the keytab file from the Spark server.

 • Principal: Enter the Kerberos authentication username corresponding to the Spark Keytab File.